mjz-smu/codelab_instructions/README.md

 of your work in this lab can be done with simply a browser or your Google Chromebook.

-Once connected to the cloud shell, you should see that you are already authenticated and that the project is already set to your PROJECT_ID.
+Once connected to the Cloud Shell, you should see that you are already authenticated and that the project is already set to your PROJECT_ID.

-Run the following command in the cloud shell to confirm that you are
+Run the following command in the Cloud Shell to confirm that you are
 authenticated:

 ```